JWI Surveyed Young Jewish Women About Antisemitism. Here's What It's Costing Them, What They Need to Thrive, and What We're Doing About It.

-Since October 7, young Jewish women report experiencing antisemitism that targets them not just as Jews, but as women—denial of sexual violence that retraumatizes survivors, threats to their safety, pressure to hide their identities.
-Many describe isolation from communities where they once felt welcome, even as they deepen their connection to Judaism and seek spaces where their full identity is embraced.
+Young Jewish women told us they're experiencing antisemitism that targets them not just as Jews, but as women—denial of sexual violence that retraumatizes survivors, threats to their safety, pressure to hide their identities.
+Many reported isolation from communities where they once felt welcome, even as they deepened their connection to Judaism and sought spaces where their full identity is embraced.

 What We Found